uxdiva/drunkfromdancing/docs/_posts/2019-09-01-loup-garou.md

 He kissed her again, pushing her body back into the bed.
 He let his hands explore her, claim her.
 And his lips followed his hands.
 The jungle helped him seduce her.
 Her own soft moans echoed through the temple then floated out to add to the noise of the night lovers.
 She reached back and tightened her fingers around the edges of the pillow, as if to hold her there, to keep her from floating away, finally, with all that heat.
 And her body pressed against his.

 She was his now, he’d show death.
-With that thought he bit her nipple, then nursed--like an infant--nursed the red milk from her.
+With that thought, he bit her nipple, then nursed--like an infant--nursed the red milk from her.
 Her moans grew louder, her heart beat faster.
 And he could see now, her memories.
 Her husband had fallen into one of the machines at the sugar cane factory.
 There wasn’t even enough of him left to bury.
 Not long after, her little girl died of the pox.

 Adina cried as he drank these memories from her.
-“Let them go my love,” he whispered then continued to drink.
+“Let them go, my love,” he whispered then continued to drink.

 Finally, the flow became weak, her heartbeat slowed.
 She was so close to death now that there could be nothing to save her, nothing but his gift.